huiwenxchen/virtualed/README.md

+VirtualEd is a Flask app project made by Huiwen Chen and Audrey Chang.

 To run our project using Visual Studio Code:

 * Download Visual Studio Code and Python3 (or the latest version of Python) on the local computer